 - A sharing economy is embraced by Knox College, through the short and long-term Bike Share programs that support a fleet of almost 100 bikes, the Knox College Share Shop with weekly hours for donations and "shopping", a car share program with two on-campus parking spots, and a campus ride-share board.

-- For the past three years, 100 percent of the campus electricity consumption can be attributed to renewable energy sources.
+- Since 2014, 100 percent of the campus electricity consumption can be attributed to renewable energy sources.
 The college shows its support of renewable energy by participating in a Renewable Energy Credit (REC) program.

-- All levels of the food system are addressed at Knox from growing over 2 tons of food a year for the Hard Knox Cafe in the student-run Knox Farm, purchasing local and healthy foods by dining services, compost collection in the Gizmo, the Hard Knox Cafe, and across campus, and an active chapter of the Food Recovery Network.
+- All levels of the food system are addressed at Knox from growing over 2,000 lbs of food a year for the Hard Knox Cafe in the student-run Knox Farm, purchasing local and healthy foods by dining services, compost collection in the Gizmo, the Hard Knox Cafe, and across campus, and an active chapter of the Food Recovery Network.

 - The "There is No Away" campaign during campus move out collects items that would otherwise end up in the landfill.
-In 2015, over 7 tons of donations, including clothing, household items, food, and personal care products, were distributed to local charities, shelters, and used to stock the Knox College Share Shop.
+In 2018, almost 6 tons of donations, including clothing, household items, food, and personal care products, were distributed to local charities, shelters, and used to stock the Knox College Share Shop.